 Welcome to the team!
 We are ecstatic that you’re now part of the family.
-We’ve been looking for someone new to bring fresh ideas and creative insights to the table, and we believe it’s you.
+We’ve been looking for someone new to bring fresh ideas and creative insights to the table, and we believe that person is you.

 Your first day working with us starts Monday, January 14.
-We operate between 8 a.m. and 6 p.m., but we request you to arrive a bit earlier for a quick tour of the office.
+We operate from 8 a.m. to 6 p.m., but we request you to arrive a bit earlier for a quick tour of the office.